HUGE-Bench: A Benchmark for High-Level UAV Vision-Language-Action Tasks: Introduction

 To address these limitations, we introduce \textbf{HUGE-Bench}, a benchmark for High-Level UAV Vision Language Action (HL-VLA) control.
 HUGE-Bench contains 4 real-world 3DGS-Mesh scenes, 8 high-level tasks, and 2.56M meters of trajectories, together with collision-aware simulation.
 Unlike route-following VLN, HUGE-Bench targets the operational regime where a short command implies structured multi-stage behaviors.
 Our task suite spans landing, road/building inspection, area mapping, orbiting (altitude/radius control), multi-turn spiral-down, and obstacle-aware region traversal (Fig.~\ref{fig1}). \textbf{HUGE-Bench} is enabled by a real-to-sim pipeline that couples photorealistic rendering with physics-grounded collision evaluation (Fig.~\ref{fig2}).
 We reconstruct an aligned 3DGS--Mesh digital twin: 3DGS supports realistic perception, while the mesh provides collision queries and depth.
 This design supports scalable trajectory generation while preserving an explicit safety channel (collision outcomes), enabling evaluation of both semantic grounding under short commands and safe execution.

 We propose evaluation tailored to high-level UAV behaviors.
-For process-critical tasks, we report Trajectory Coverage Rate (TCR) to quantify procedural completion rather than endpoint success alone.
-For goal-oriented landing we report SR, and for safety-critical traversal we additionally measure Collision Rate (CR) and Collision-aware Success weighted by Path Length (CSPL) to jointly reflect success, efficiency, and collision-free execution.
+We report Average Trajectory Coverage Rate (Avg.
+TCR), normalized Dynamic Time Warping (nDTW), and Normalized Task Progress (NTP) to assess process completion, trajectory alignment, and task progress.
+For safety-critical traversal, we additionally measure Collision Rate (CR) and Collision-aware Success weighted by Path Length (CSPL) to evaluate collision frequency, goal reaching, and path efficiency.
 Using this protocol, we benchmark representative VLA and VLM models (OpenVLA, FastVLM, $\pi_0$, and $\pi_{0.5}$) \cite{kim2024openvla,vasu2025fastvlm,pi2025pi0,pi2025pi05}.
 Results reveal substantial gaps in process completion and safe execution under short instructions, positioning HUGE-Bench as a diagnostic and safety-relevant testbed for high-level UAV VLA.

 In summary, our contributions are three-fold: \begin{itemize} \item \textbf{HL-VLA task formulation.} We introduce a new benchmark setting for HL-VLA tasks, where UAVs must interpret short, potentially ambiguous commands and execute multi-stage semantic behaviors.